Ulu Braun (artist/filmmaker)

 was born 1976 in Schongau, Germany.
-He works and lives in Berlin.
-From 1996 to 2005 he studied painting and experimental film at the University of Applied Arts in Vienna and animation at the Film University Babelsberg in Potsdam.
+He works and lives in Berlin and Lieksa.
+From 1996 to 2005 he studied painting and experimental film at the University of Applied Arts in Vienna and the Film University Babelsberg.
 Ulu Braun has been using the medium of video to explore the field between the visual arts and auteur cinema since 1997.
 He is one of the key figures who have transferred painting into video art and have played a significant role in defining and further developing the genre of video collage.

-His works have been shown, among others at KW Berlin, Hirshhorn Museum Washington D.C., Centre Pompidou Paris, Kunstmuseum Bonn, Young Projects L.A., Shedhalle Zürich, MARTa Herford, Museo de Reina Sofia Madrid, Berlinische Galerie, Museum der Moderne Salzburg, Mercosul Biennial (with Ykon), Athens Biennale (with Ykon), Kunsthalle Wien, Videoart at Midnight Berlin and Film Festivals like IFF Rotterdam, Berlinale, Sarajevo Film Festival, Kurzfilmtage Oberhausen, Guanajuato IFF, Hong Kong IFF and 25 FPS Zagreb.
+His artworks have been shown in institutions like KW Berlin, Hirshhorn Museum Washington D.C., Centre Pompidou Paris, Kunstmuseum Bonn, Shedhalle Zürich, MARTa Herford, Museo de Reina Sofia Madrid, Berlinische Galerie, Museum der Moderne Salzburg, Mercosul Biennial (with Ykon), Institute of Contemporary Art San Diego, Athens Biennale (with Ykon) and Kunsthalle Wien.